Darokrithia/PopGenSim/README.md

 changes that stop mutation and give more informaiton on the genetic contributions of each ancestor

+# Devosim
+Subject to being renamed.
+A more general program that can do the job of GenAnceSim and PolygenSim at the same time via a modified dengome that stores fitness and ancestry in different arrays.

 # Change Log
 As well as git commits, I will be keeping track of progress of the program in the change log.
 It will not contain every